tmakatos/qemu/docs/devel/vfio-user.rst

 | Interrupt info | <interrupt>            |
 +----------------+------------------------+

-This request is sent from the server to the client to signal the device has raised an interrupt.
+This command message is sent from the server to the client to signal the device has raised an interrupt.

 Interrupt info format
 ^^^^^^^^^^^^^^^^^^^^^